In my first three days of selling items on Facebook Marketplace, I pocketed over $300. By the end of week two, that number crossed $700.

 BONUS TIP: If you change anything in your listing (wording or price), it gets bumped up in the feed — as if it’s a new listing.
 For that reason, I constantly tweak my listings if I’m not getting many interested buyers.
 Another way to bump your listing to the top is to “renew after 7 days”.
 You can do this a total of 4 times (keeping the same item listed for 4 weeks) without changing the wording or price.

-Tip #18 – For what it’s worth, I’ve found that it’s best to post your Facebook Marketplace listing on a Thursday, Friday, or Saturday.
+Tip #18 –Â For what it’s worth, I’ve found that it’s best to post your Facebook Marketplace listing on Friday, Saturday, or Sunday.

 I think it’s because more people are willing to go out of their way to pick up an item on weekends.
+While their weekdays are often set in a “routine” that consists of many different scheduled activities.
+It’s harder for them to add something new into an already busy schedule.

 Tip #19 – If you happen to “delete” (instead of “mark as sold”) any of the items you’re selling in the Facebook Marketplace, remember to remove those items from the individual group pages as well.